PaddlePaddle/book/02.recognize_digits/README.en.md

 print 'The classification accuracy is %.2f%%' % (100 - float(best[2]) * 100)
 ```

-Usually, with MNIST data, the softmax regression model can get accuracy around 92.34%, MLP can get about 97.66%, and convolution network can get up to around 99.20%.
-Convolution layers have been widely considered a great invention for image processsing.
+Usually, with MNIST data, the softmax regression model achieves an accuracy around 92.34%, the MLP 97.66%, and the convolution network around 99.20%.
+Convolution layers have been widely considered a great invention for image processing.

 ## Conclusion
-This tutorial describes a few basic Deep Learning models viz.
-Softmax regression, Multilayer Perceptron Network and Convolutional Neural Network.
-The subsequent tutorials will derive more sophisticated models from these.
-So it is crucial to understand these models for future learning.
-When our model evolved from a simple softmax regression to slightly complex Convolutional Neural Network, the recognition accuracy on the MNIST data set achieved large improvement in accuracy.
+This tutorial describes a few common deep learning models using **Softmax regression**, **Multilayer Perceptron Network**, and **Convolutional Neural Network**.
+Understanding these models is crucial for future learning; the subsequent tutorials derive more sophisticated networks by building on top of them.

+When our model evolves from a simple softmax regression to a slightly complex Convolutional Neural Network, the recognition accuracy on the MNIST data set achieves a large improvement in accuracy.
 This is due to the Convolutional layers' local connections and parameter sharing.
-While learning new models in the future, we encourage the readers to understand the key ideas that lead a new model to improve results of an old one.
-Moreover, this tutorial introduced the basic flow of PaddlePaddle model design, starting with a dataprovider, model layer construction, to final training and prediction.
-Readers can leverage the flow used in this MNIST handwritten digit classification example and experiment with different data and network architectures to train models for classification tasks of their choice.
+While learning new models in the future, we encourage the readers to understand the key ideas that lead a new model to improve the results of an old one.

+Moreover, this tutorial introduces the basic flow of PaddlePaddle model design, which starts with a *dataprovider*, a model layer construction, and finally training and prediction.
+Motivated readers can leverage the flow used in this MNIST handwritten digit classification example and experiment with different data and network architectures to train models for classification tasks of their choice.

 ## References